GaryAsher/challenge-run-site/_games/hollow-knight.md

 categories_data:
   - slug: any
     label: "Any%"
-    description: "Complete the game as fast as possible.
-Any ending is acceptable.
-Most common ending is Hollow Knight fight."
-  - slug: all-bosses
-    label: "All Bosses"
-    description: "Defeat all bosses in the game before completing.
-Includes dream bosses and Godmaster content."
+    description: "Complete the game and achieve any ending."
+  - slug: all-skills
+    label: "All Skills"
+    description: "Obtain all movement abilities and spells before completing the game."
   - slug: true-ending
     label: "True Ending"
     description: "Achieve the 'Dream No More' ending by collecting the Void Heart and using the Dream Nail on the Hollow Knight."
+  - slug: 107-ab
+    label: "107% AB"
+    description: "Achieve 107%, defeat all bosses that appear in both the Hall of Gods and the overworld, and finish the game by defeating The Radiance"
   - slug: 112-apb
     label: "112% APB"
-    description: "Achieve 112% completion and defeat All Pantheon Bosses.
-The ultimate completion category."
+    description: "Achieve 112% completion and defeat All Pantheon Bosses within their respective pantheons, including Grey Prince Zote (in both Pantheon 3 and Pantheon 5) and Absolute Radiance."
-  - slug: 107-ab
-    label: "107% AB"
-    description: "Achieve 107% completion with All Bosses defeated."
-  - slug: 106-te
-    label: "106% TE"
-    description: "Achieve 106% completion with True Ending."
   - slug: low-percent
     label: "Low%"
-    description: "Complete the game with minimum percentage.
-Requires precise routing and advanced movement."
+    description: "Complete the game with minimum percentage (11%)."
-  - slug: all-skills
-    label: "All Skills"
-    description: "Obtain all movement abilities and spells before completing the game."
-  - slug: godhome-ending
-    label: "Godhome Ending"
-    description: "Achieve the Embrace the Void or Delicate Flower endings from Godmaster DLC."
   - slug: pantheons
     label: "Pantheons"
     description: "Complete Pantheon boss gauntlets from the Godmaster DLC."